ronhokage/ML_Use-case_Death-VS-Income/README.md

 and income received a score of 0.73 indicating the higher importance of income compared with ozone in predicting the label.

+### <ins> Results </ins>

+-The 10-fold cross validation of the random model had an average accuracy of 0.51 and the decision tree model cross validation had an average accuracy of 0.70.
+The t-test score was found to be 3.8, with a resulting p-value of 0.001.
+-Since 0.001 is much less than our significance threshold of 0.05, we reject the null hypothesis and accept the alternative, that the decision tree model with income and ozone levels as features performs better than a random model at predicting whether the most common cause of death in a county is respiratory related.

+-There were 75 instances in which the model predicted true negatives (model predicted a label of ‘no’ correctly).
+In these instances, respiratory disease was not the most common cause of the death and the model predicted this correctly.
+There were 27 instances of false negatives (model predicted ‘no’ incorrectly), which means the model predicted that respiratory disease was not the most common cause of death, but in reality it was (Type II Error).
+There was 1 instance of false positive (model predicted ‘yes’ incorrectly), which means the deaths were predicted to occur because of respiratory disease, but in reality respiratory disease was not the most common cause (Type I Error).
+There was also 1 instance of true positive (model predicted ‘yes’ correctly) which tells us the deaths were predicted to occur due to respiratory diseases and that was the case in reality.
+-From the confusion matrix for the logistic regression model, the results were similar with this model, but there were no instances of false positives or true positives.

+-From the confusion matrix, we can also compute the accuracy, specificity, and sensitivity of the model.
+Accuracy comes out to be 73% for the same and is a measure of the ability of the model to predict class labels correctly.

+-Specificity was 98.6%, which explains how well the model can predict cases in which respiratory related illnesses were not the most common cause of death.
+This is also known as Recall.

+-Sensitivity comes to 50% for our model.
+This tells us how often the model predicts that the most common cause of death was respiratory related correctly.This is also known as Precision